kpinitas/Supervised-Contrastive-Learning-for-Affect-Modelling/README.md

-# Supervised Contrastive Learning for Affect Modeling
+# Supervised Contrastive Learning for Affect Modelling

-This is the code for the Supervised Contrastive Learning for Affect Modeling paper.
+This is the code for the Supervised Contrastive Learning for Affect Modelling paper.

 The code is written in Python and requires the Anaconda platform.